songyh15/NonlinearLISTA/README.md

 ```

 ## Training
-For NLISTA with the case where the nonlinear function is 2x+cos(x) , no noise exists and condition number is zero, call
+- Train NLISTA in the case where the nonlinear function is 2x+cos(x) , no noise exists and condition number is zero, call
 ```
 python main.py -gpu 0 -id 0  -n 'NLISTA_cosx' -fun 'cosx' -S 'inf' -C 0.0
 ```
-For NLISTA with the case where the nonlinear function is 2x+cos(x) , signal-noise-radio(SNR) is 30dB and condition number is zero, call
+- Train NLISTA in the case where the nonlinear function is 2x+cos(x) , signal-noise-radio(SNR) is 30dB and condition number is zero, call
 ```
 python main.py -gpu 0 -id 0  -n 'NLISTA_cosx' -fun 'cosx' -S 30 -C 0.0
 ```
-For NLISTA with the case where the nonlinear function is 2x+cos(x) , no noise exists and condition number is 50, call
+- Train NLISTA in the case where the nonlinear function is 2x+cos(x) , no noise exists and condition number is 50, call
 ```
 python main.py -gpu 0 -id 0  -n 'NLISTA_cosx' -fun 'cosx' -S 'inf' -C 50.0
 ```